 The demand for water has increased greatly, while the available amount of water is limited worldwide.
 There is an ever-increasing competition for water among agriculture, industry and domestic use.
 It is estimated that domestic and industrial water uses will increase by 15% of the available water resources in 2025 against the present use of 3%.
 Managing water resources is a major challenge for the country.
 Water resources development calls for addressing the key issues of storage, conversation and subsequently utilization.
 Most major irrigation projects worldwide employ extensive open channel conveyance systems to distribute available water supply to farmers.
-The conveyance systems, associated irrigation systems and the engineering work are used to command the redirect water resources to be used for irrigation constituting the system infrastructure.
+The conveyance systems, associated irrigation systems and the engineering work are used to redirect water resources to be used for irrigation constituting the system infrastructure.

 The sustainability of irrigation projects of this type depends to a great extent on the ability of the conveyance system to economically satisfy farm water needs and to ensure maximum utilization of water commanded for irrigation purposes.
-Towards evolving a comprehensive management plan in suitable conservation and utilization of water resources space technology plays a crucial role in managing country's available water resources.
 Space technology plays a crucial role in managing country's available water resources for evolving a comprehensive management plan in suitable conservation and utilization of water resources.
 Systematic approaches involving judicious combination of conventional ground measurements and remote sensing techniques pave way for achieving optimum planning and operational of water resources projects.
 The synoptic and repetitive coverage provided by the satellites can effectively complement the conventional data to monitor the progress and impact of the above projects.

 Thus, remote sensing imagery from the polar orbiting satellites is a potential tool for mapping and monitoring of many water resources management projects.
 The principal crops include wheat, maize, rice, cotton, sugarcane, oilseeds, fruits, vegetables and pulses.
-There have been noteworthy improvements in productivity of some commodities like wheat, cotton and sugarcane

-Comment [4]: Break a long block of text into logical paragraphs during the last three decades.
+There have been noteworthy improvements in productivity of some commodities like wheat, cotton and sugarcane during the last three decades.
 Water is allocated to canals and watercourses in fixed proportion on the basis of cultivable commanded area.
 Within a watercourse command, it is distributed amongst the farmers on a fixed turn system.
 The World Bank estimates that presently 80 countries of the world have been facing water shortage that poses threat to health and economy since 1990.
 The human use of freshwater has increased from 500 km3 per year to around 2500 km3 per year at present.
-Consequently, at this rate, the usage will become doubled in the next 20 years.
+Consequently, at this rate, the usage will doubled in the next 20 years.
 However, the supplies cannot cope with such a rising demand and the increasing scarcities are inevitable, regardless of whether change might change the rainfall patterns.
-Within the agricultural sector, the contribution from crop production is about 52% percent, while livestock contributes almost 44%-percent.
+Within the agricultural sector, the contribution from crop production is about 52%, while livestock contributes almost 44%.
 Water is considered to be a limiting factor for crop production in the country.
-Moreover, field application efficiency prevailing in the conventional flood irrigation method is very low because the fields are not properly levelled and their size is not in related to the with stream size.
+Moreover, field application efficiency prevailing in the conventional flood irrigation method is very low because the fields are not properly levelled and their size is not in-related to the-with stream size.
 The new technologies like GIS dotted other countries to raise their agriculture production.
-GIS is a computer software which is applied to many fields with many existing applications in various domains including agriculture is one of them.
-Using field data and images processed by GIS-it-can-help us to assist in management of environmental all-problems.
+GIS is a computer software with many existing applications in various domains including agriculture is one of them.
+Using field data and images processed by GIS-it can-assist in management of environmental-problems.